JakeCallcut/Programming-Notes/Python Notes.md

 	line
 	comment
 	'''

 	#single line comment

 ## Basic Syntax
+### Output

 	print("this is how to output on screen")

-name = (jake) 	#variable types do not have to be defined

-print (name)   #this is outputing a variable

-print ("nice to meet you" + name + "!")		#this is outputing a variable and a sentence

-OPERATORS

-arithmetic operators
-+,plus						# "+" is also used for string concatenation -,minus
-*,multiply
-/,divide
-√,square root

-IF/ELSE
+If you are outputting a variable you do not need to use quotes:

+	print(variable)

+### Input

+you can take input to a variable with the following syntax:

+	name = input("what is your name? ")

+### IF statements
+an if statement can be created using the following syntax:

-if age >= 80
+	if age < 17:
-	print("you cant drive")			#you can have multiple if statments
+		print("you may not drive")
 	else:
-	print("you can drive with a licence")			# you can only have a single else statment
+		print("you may drive with a licence")

-INPUT
+## Variables
+Python is what we call a "dynamic type" language, this means that we do not have to declare the data type when we create a variable.

+	car = "ford"

+### Concatenation
+to combine or concatenate strings and variables use this syntax:

+	print("I have a " + car)

 name = input ("whats your name")		#this will allow the user to input thier name
 	print("hello" + name + "!")